taka255/gemini-like-poster/README.md

 ## License
 MIT License

 This Typst template is adapted from [peace-of-posters](https://github.com/jonaspleyer/peace-of-posters) by Jonas Pleyer and inspired by [Gemini](https://github.com/anishathalye/gemini) by Anish Athalye.
-See LICENSE.md for full details.
+See LICENSE for full details.

 ## References
 - [peace-of-posters (MIT License)](https://github.com/jonaspleyer/peace-of-posters)